 - Choose foods that are grilled, broiled, or steamed, instead of fried.

 - When given a choice of side dishes, choose fruits, vegetables, or low-fat dairy options, instead of fried foods or chips.

 - Drink water, or low-fat dairy beverages instead of drinks with added sugar.

-- Share desert with a friend, or order fruit instead.
+- Select dessert only sometimes.
+Share dessert with a friend, or order fruit instead.

 - Order some carrot sticks and celery with ranch dressing and eat your veggies as an appetizer.
 While it might not be on the menu, most restaurants are happy to accommodate.

 |When the recipe calls for||To reduce, use|